 Programme Director, B.B.C.
 Midland Region. b.
-Woodford Green, Essex, 29th June, 1907.
-Known for his talks and commentaries on sport.
-Educated Tonbridge School.
-After some years in business and advertising, joined B.B.C.
+Woodford Green, Essex, 29th Known for his talks and June.
+1907. commentaries on sport.
+Educated Ton-After some years in bridge School. business and advertising, joined B.B.C.
 1936 as a Talks Assistant.
 Was later Midland Region Public Relations Officer and Empire P.R.O.
-1939-42 was seconded to Ministry of Information in of their Midland charge Region.
+1939-42 was seconded to Ministry of Information in Midland charge of their Region.
 Returned B.B.C., 1942, as Programme Director, Midland Region.
 Is best known in radio for his "Sportsman's Diary."
-Played Rugby for Blackheath Leicester, and captained Sussex for some years.
+Played Rugby for Blackheath and Leicester, and captained Sussex for some years.
 Plays cricket for Incogniti and Gentlemen of Leicester.
 In 1933 was elected to Leicester City Council, thus becoming one of the youngest councillors in England.
 Is married and has four sons.